adlnet-archive/xapi-remarks/README.md

 #### Object

-Currently only supports Activities
+Currently only supports Activities and Agents

-*string* a word or URI of an Activity
+*string* a word or URI of an Activity (Activity) or an email address (Agent)

 #### Result